2022–2026 electoral district map

 Features of the district

-This district is located to the east of the City of Adelaide and is made up of the residential suburbs leading to the foot of the Adelaide Hills.
-The River Torrens/Karrawirra Parri makes up its northern border.
+This district is located to the north-east of Adelaide and is made up almost entirely of residential suburbs.
+The River Torrens/Karrawirra Parri makes up much of its northern border.

-Hartley includes the suburbs of Campbelltown, Hectorville, Magill, Newton, Paradise and Tranmere.
+Hartley incorporates the suburbs of Campbelltown, Dernancourt, Felixstow, Glynde, Hectorville, Paradise and Tranmere.
+It also includes a portion of the suburb of Magill.

 Hartley was created at the electoral redistribution of 1976 and was first contested at the 1977 State Election.